tom-seddon/exmon2_disassembly/README.md

 Run `make` in the root of the working copy.
 (A `make.bat` is supplied for Windows, which will run the supplied copy of GNU Make.)

-The output ROM image is `.build/exmon2.rom` in the working copy.
+The output ROM images are in the `.build` folder in the working copy:

+- `exmon2.rom` is for the BBC B/B+/Master
+- `exmon2e.rom` is for the Electron

+## Using the ROMs on your BBC or emulator

+The .rom files are ordinary 16 KB ROM images.
+Transfer them to your BBC, use them to program a PROM, load them into an emulator.

 If you use [BeebLink](https://github.com/tom-seddon/beeblink/), add `beeb` in the working copy to your BeebLink search path.
-You'll get a volume called `exmon2_build` containing `:Z.R.EXMON2`.
+You'll get a volume called `exmon2_build` containing `:Z.R.EXMON2` (BBC B/B+/Master version) and `:Z.R.EXMON2E` (Electron version).

 # Building an original copy